Children's Miracle Network

 How is our pilot qualified?

-Our pilots are FAA licensed commercial pilots rated for hot air balloons.
-All of our pilots have at least ten years experience in hot air balloons and are individually registered with our insurance company.
+• All of our hot air balloon pilots are FAA licensed commercial pilots rated for hot air balloons.
+Additionally, our pilots must have a minimum ten years experience in hot air balloons and are individually named and registered with our insurance company.

 What material is the balloon made of?

-Our Hot Air Balloons are made from rip-stop nylon which is similar to the material for parachutes.
+Our Hot Air Balloons are manufactured with rip-stop nylon which is similar to the material used for parachutes.
 One difference is that our rip-stop is coated inside to contain the hot air.
+The top 1/3 of our balloons is manufactured with a special high strenth Hyperlife fabric.

 What is the basket made of?

-Baskets or gondolas are made from wicker with a weave similar to your household wicker furniture.
-Ours are reinforced with metal tubes and steel aircraft grade cables with either a plywood or woven wicker floor.
-The wicker weave is what gives a balloon it's strength and flexibility at landing.
+• Hot air balloon baskets or gondolas are made from wicker with a weave similar to your household wicker furniture.
+Ours are reinforced with metal tubes and aircraft grade stainless steel cables with either a plywood or woven wicker floor.
+The wicker weave is what gives a balloon basket it's strength and flexibility at landing.

 What kind of fuel does a hot air balloon use?

-Balloon burners use propane for fuel, just like your gas BBQ grill.
-The difference is that a balloon burner uses the liquid propane rather than the gas vapors.
+Balloon and thermal airship burners use propane for fuel, just like your gas BBQ grill.
+The difference is that a balloon/airship burner uses the liquid propane rather than the gas vapors.

 Where do we go on our "balloon tour"?